Enjoying Joy

 • Not in the traditional sense.

-There are short practices, reflections, or invitations you can try throughout the week — all designed to be manageable, even on your most overwhelmed days.
+There are short practices, reflections, or invitations you can try throughout the course, all designed to be manageable, even on your most overwhelmed days.

 • You won’t be behind.